 Wound care involves care and evaluation and management (E&M).
 The coder must be aware that an E&M service cannot be paid along with another procedure for the same encounter.
 Exceptions are possible, and due to NCCI edits, column one and two codes must be considered.
 Medicare G0463 codes have replaced all E&M codes (Medicare specific cases).

-Must be used appropriately; and not confused between selective and non selective debridement.
-Coders must also code for deepest layer of debridement, not multiple layers.
+It must be used appropriately, and not confused between selective and non-selective debridement.
+Coders must also code for the deepest layer of debridement, not multiple layers.
 Wound dressing must be coded separately, not with the E/M service.

 Addition and Deletions:

 CPT codes 11040 and 11041 have been deleted and for skin debridement (dermis and epidermis), codes 97597 and 97598 must be used.
 Code 97597 emphasizes how wound care is separate from integumentary wound care.
 Further, a new T-code has been initiated in the CPT category III section.

 11042-11047: To be used for foot and vascular ulcers.
 Used in cases of a procedure performed.
 These are not to be used for “washing bacterial or fungal debris from lesions, paring or cutting of corns or calluses, incision and drainage of abscess including paronychia, trimming or debridement of nails, avulsion of nail plates, acne surgery, destruction of warts, or burn debridement.”
 These codes must further not be used with 97597-97062 for the same wound.
 97597 and 97598 must be used for repeated wound debridement and are sometimes also considered as therapy codes.
 (97062 are not paid separately under Medicare).